On the stability analysis of astrophysical cooling functions: Summary Conclusions

 In \S{4} we showed that a careful stability analysis supports an alternative possibility: catastrophic cooling instability, the simple yet subtle linear instability that TI reduces to in the infinite wavelength limit, is being triggered locally (potentially zone-by-zone) prior to the onset of condensation formation in TNE simulations.

 If our conclusions are correct and the debate over the cause of condensations in TNE loops can be settled, the resolution to the debate and the revised explanation for the origin of catastrophic cooling in TNE solutions is as follows.
-Before this work, the application of linear theory to coronal loop simulations was limited to examining Field's criterion, which when cast in terms of $L_{net}$ (see \eqref{eq:lnet}) reads
+Before this work, the application of linear theory to coronal loop simulations was limited to examining Field's criteria, and when cast in terms of $L_{net}$ (see \eqref{eq:lnet}), his isochoric criterion reads

 Here we have dropped the stabilizing contribution of a thermal conduction term to this criterion because it is zero for the CC mode (although see Footnote~6) and hence not relevant to our explanation of the behavior of TNE solutions.
 Nevertheless, in \S{4.3} we emphasized the importance of this term for ruling out TI modes as a possible cause of catastrophic cooling; again, these modes are stabilized anytime the Field length exceeds the loop length (the typical situation).
 Balbus' isochoric instability criterion, or equivalently our criterion $\Lambda(T) > \Lambda_c$ with $\Lambda_c$ given by \eqref{eq:cc_mode_Lambdac}, is